-Fourteen side streets intersect with W. 32nd Avenue, Calais Drive, and E. 33rd Avenue in the project area.
-Eight of these intersections are tee intersections and the remaining are four-way intersections.
+Fifteen side streets intersect with W. 30th Avenue, W. 32nd Avenue, Calais Drive, and E. 33rd Avenue in the project area.
+Nine of these intersections are tee intersections and the remaining are four-way intersections.
 The intersections of C Street, A Street and Denali Street are signalized intersections with W. 32nd Avenue, E. 33rd Avenue and Calais Drive being the minor approaches.

+W. 30th Avenue has 16 residential driveways, four commercial driveways, and two driveways serving AWWU.
 W. 32nd Avenue has 8 residential driveways and 9 commercial driveways that have direct access to W. 32nd Avenue.
 Calais Drive has 5 commercial driveways and E. 33rd Avenue has 10 commercial driveways.
 Many of the parcels include wide access points and parking areas across full site frontage.
 These configurations make access and circulation unclear to drivers and increase conflict points between vehicles utilizing the driveways and street traffic.
-Compounding this situation four of these driveways have right angle parking adjacent to the street, forcing vehicles to make back in parking maneuvers in the street.
-The proposed design will incorporate MOA access standards wherever possible to improve the safety and operations of the corridor however many of these parcels have nonconforming rights which is discussed in the General Design Considerations section below
+Compounding this situation six of these driveways have right angle parking adjacent to the street, forcing vehicles to make back in parking maneuvers in the street.
+The proposed design will incorporate MOA access standards wherever possible to improve the safety and operations of the corridor however some of these parcels may require nonconforming rights determinations to continue to be utilized

 A Level of Service (LOS) analysis was performed in accordance with the Transportation Research Board's Highway Capacity Manual, 2010 for each of the major intersections.
 The analysis used Trafficware Synchro (Version 10) software.
 The MOA intersection operation standard for urban areas allows a minimum LOS D during the design year.
+LOS analysis was not completed for W. 30th Avenue at the intersections of Spenard Road and Arctic Boulevard because proposed improvements do not extend through those intersections.